 In addition to teaching all undergraduates in Parsons, the School of Art and Design History and Theory currently offers three MA programs:

 The MA in the History of Design and Curatorial Studies is uniquely defined by its specialized curriculum and its location within the Cooper Hewitt, Smithsonian Design Museum.
 The program addresses decorative arts and design history alongside contemporary curatorial practice while giving students access to a premier international collection.

 In fall 2010, the school launched an MA in Fashion Studies, a groundbreaking program in which students explore fashion as object, image, practice, theory, and concept using an interdisciplinary approach.
 Students develop a critical understanding of fashion's complex global intersections with identities, histories, and cultures in the contemporary world.

 The newest program, the MA in Design Studies, was launched in fall 2012.
-Design Studies is a research-driven graduate program that builds on The New School's legacy of civic engagement and brings together the academic strengths of Parsons and other divisions of The New School.
+Design Studies is a research-driven graduate program that builds on The New School's legacy of civic engagement and brings together the academic strengths of Parsons and other colleges of The New School.